Tony-xy-Liu/Limes-docs/docs/source/connections.rst

 ELab
 ----

-A wrapper inheriting ``Connection`` was created to provide typing for `eLab's API <https://www.elabjournal.com/docs/api/index>`_ and integrate it as a ``Provider``.
+A wrapper inheriting ``Connections`` was created to provide typing for `eLab's API <https://www.elabjournal.com/docs/api/index>`_ and integrate it as a ``Provider``.